SenseraJohn/BLETest/README.md

 Sometimes it crashes, sometimes it doesn't.
 I do not know why it only crashes sometimes.
 See the wcnsslog.txt file for a serial crash log from the SC600Y.

+Addition 7/28/2021:   It has been suggested that this crash happens when BLE is accessed without "Location" enabled.
+I don't know precisely what that means, but I have tried it many times with Settings -> Location set to various states, and with the app-specific "ACCESS_FINE_LOCATION" declared in the manifest and granted via user dialog or from within the settings menu as described in step 3 above.
+I am convinced by LOTS of testing that neither of these settings have much to do with whether the wcnss crash occurs or not.